 Separation and supply

-Many moms notice a dip in their supply following several days of pumping while separated.
-This pattern is often seen with mothers who work outside the home or go to school Monday-Friday.
+You may notice a dip in your supply at the end of the week if you work or go to school Monday-Friday.
 Thankfully, breastfeeding during the weekend usually brings the supply right back up.
 Maintaining and boosting milk supply during separation are explored in Balancing Breast and Bottle.

 Balancing Breast and Bottle includes information on storing and using breast milk, and how to balance feedings when formula is part of the equation.
 We invite you to learn more to find the balance for your family.